unseenservant/Book-of-Nede/wiki/Game/Locations/Cairndal Valley/Skelrav.md

 Eventually, the wickedness of these Elves brought a sickness and death once more to the valley and surrounding regions.
 Which lingered as a place of doom and fear by the time the Age of Orcs had begun.

 When the Founding came, Luxi's army - on it's purge northward of the Orcish menace found the sick valley.
 The goddess of light entered with her host the dark temple of the ancient Elves; and placed upon it a seal of her own power - not knowing the dark purposes of what lay beneath.

+## Things to Note:

+- Elven prayers etched in the walls, revealed by 'elfsight' & the light of Frostfire
+- Elven incense as *hide from undead*
+- The Centipede Prophet
+- The Warforged

+### The Centipede Prophet, Giant Whiptail CR 4

+XP 800 \
+CE Huge magical beast(demon) \
+Init +4; Senses darkvision 60 ft. all-around vision, scent,; Perception +12

+##### DEFENSE

+AC 17, touch 8, flat-footed 16 (+9 natural, –2 size) \
+hp 46 (4d8+28) \
+Fort +9, Ref +1, Will +1 \
+Immune to electricty and poison \
+Resistance to acid 10, cold 10, and fire 10 \
+DR 5/cold iron

+##### OFFENSE

+Speed 40 ft., climb 40 ft. \
+Melee bite +10 (2d6+9 plus poison plus disease), tail slap +5 (1d3 nonlethal plus trip) \
+Space 15 ft.; Reach 15 ft.
+(20 ft. with tail slap)

+##### STATISTICS

+Str 29, Dex 11, Con 23, Int 10, Wis 10, Cha 15 \
+Base Atk +3; CMB +14; CMD 23 (can’t be tripped) \
+Feats: Toughness, Mobility, Spring Attack, Stealthy, Sow Terror Skills Climb +15, Stealth +10; Racial Modifiers +8 Climb, +12 Perception \
+SQ compression

+##### SPECIAL ABILITIES

+Poison (Ex) \
+Bite—injury; save Fort DC 17; frequency 1/round for 6 rounds; effect 1d4 Dex; cure 1 save.
+The save DC is Constitution-based.

+Tail Slap (Ex) \
+A giant whiptail centipede’s tail slap deals nonlethal damage and gains no bonus from its Strength score on damage dealt.

+Additional Senses (Ex) \
+The vermin has a large number of extra eyes and other sensory organs.
+It gains all-around vision, scent, and a +8 racial bonus on Perception checks.

+Diseased (Su) \
+The demonic vermin is immune to disease, and its natural attacks inflict demonplague on a hit (Fortitude save negates).

+Drone (Su) \
+By rubbing its wings or limbs together as a standard action, the demonic vermin produces a loud, discordant drone that causes those within 30 feet of it to become sickened for 1d6 rounds (Will save negates).
+This is a sonic mind-affecting effect.

+Skitter (Ex) \
+The creature has uncanny speed and erratic movements.
+The vermin’s speeds all increase by 10 feet, it gains Mobility and Spring Attack as bonus feats, and it gains a +4 racial bonus on Initiative checks.